T24085/ProjectTribes/README.md

 The main navigation menu is stored in `nav.html`.
 Each page dynamically loads this file using JavaScript so the links stay consistent across the site.

+## Twitch Authentication

+Certain pages include a "Sign in with Twitch" button.
+Logging in stores your access token in `localStorage` so the site can personalize Twitch feeds.
+The login uses the [Twitch OAuth implicit flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth#implicit-code-flow).
+When signed in, the main dashboard shows your Twitch username and displays any live channels you follow.

 ## Credits